tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 nitty-gritty.
 -->

-This proposal provides options for handling a change to result parameter storage and potentially involves adjusting the `entrypoint` binary to write to this alternate implementation.
+This proposal provides options for handling a change to result parameter storage and potentially involves adjusting the `entrypoint` or additional sidecar to write to this storage implementation.

 We need to consider both performance and security impacts of the changes and trade off with the amount of capacity we would gain from the option.